-regarding wealth tax base assessment, most households do not possess the technology or resources to bunch.
+construction of a counterfactual distribution, as is standard in the literature 23 , we believe that the results of the bunching exercise in Ring (2020) for 2010-2015, jointly with the evidence of the subsequent years 2015-2021 lead to safely disregard the hypothesis of meaningful bunching.
+According to Ring (2020), this could be because, given the institutional details regarding wealth tax base assessment, most households do not possess the technology or resources to bunch.
 Limited evidence of bunching can therefore be interpreted as a signal of limited avoidance possibilities, at least for wealth owners who do not possess businesses.
 For these individuals, moving to another jurisdiction represents in principle a more feasible option to avoid taxation.

-5.4 Local government revenues and expenditures
+5.5 Local government revenues and expenditures

-To what extent can we exclude the hypothesis that individuals changing their residence choose Bø due to its characteristics (e.g. per capita expenditure on local public services), rather than paying less taxes on wealth?
+To what extent can we disregard the hypothesis that individuals changing their residence choose Bø due to its characteristics (e.g. per capita expenditure on local public services), rather than paying less taxes on wealth?
 Recall that in the individual analysis (location choice model) of section 3.3, we control for region fixed effects, to cancel away all time-invariant differences in the region of origin of movers.
 In the aggregate analysis of section 4.1, we control for per capita net operating expenditures by the municipality, representing expenditures on local public services that might attract movers.

 We add some institutional details and descriptive evidence in this subsection.
 In principle, in the post-treatment years 2020-2021, the increased tax revenues due to the immigration of wealthy individuals might potentially lead to a jump in per capita expenditure (e.g., by subsidizing the per child cost of kindergarten or similar measures to attract movers), and therefore lead to an increase in in-migration rates.
-We believe that this concern is limited, due to a revenue equalization scheme that redistributes revenues from municipalities with excess tax revenues to other municipalities (Borge, Krehic, Nyhus, Rattsø, & Sørensen, 2022).
-Due to this revenue equalization scheme imposed by the central government, for each 1 NOK of increased tax revenue in per capita terms, each municipality is forced to pay back 0.6 NOK to the other municipalities experiencing a deficit in tax revenues Ring (2020).
-This scheme implies that the increased revenues from the wealth tax in Bø in the post-treatment years are neutralized so that the effect on local public services is limited.
+We believe that this concern is limited, due to a revenue equalization scheme that redistributes revenues from municipalities with excess tax revenues to the other municipalities (Borge, Krehic, Nyhus, Rattsø, & Sørensen, 2022).
+More precisely, due to this revenue equalization scheme imposed by the central government, for each 1 NOK of excess tax revenue in per capita terms, each municipality is forced to pay back 0.6 NOK to the other municipalities experiencing a deficit in tax revenues (Ring, 2020).
+This scheme implies therefore a partial neutralization of the increased revenues from the wealth tax in Bø in the post-treatment years, so that the potential effect on local public services is limited.

 To complement this hypothesis, we provide some descriptive evidence on the revenues and expenditures of the municipality of Bø.
-In Table 12 in Appendix C we present the key variables from the municipality budget for Bø in the years 2015 - 2021 (per capita).
-Table 12 shows that aggregate expenditure at the municipality level (the first three rows) did not increase in the post-treatment years.
-The tax revenues on income and wealth (including natural resource taxes) increased by 51.68% in 2021 from the 2020 level, most likely driven by the jump in wealth tax revenues due to the inmigration of wealthy individuals that started in 2020.
+In Table 14 in Appendix C we present the key variables from the municipality budget for Bø in the years 2015-2021 (per capita).
+Table 14 shows that aggregate expenditure at the municipality level (the first three rows) did not increase in the post-treatment years.
+The tax revenues on income and wealth (including natural resource taxes) increased by 51.68% in 2021 from the 2020 level, driven by the jump in wealth tax revenues due to the immigration of wealthy individuals that started in 2020.
 If this proceeds in the following years, it can be reasonable to expect that aggregate expenditures will be uplifted in response.
-However, recall that an approximate 60% portion of the excess tax revenues will have to be paid back to the state due to the revenue equalization scheme, effectively neutralizing part of the potential effect of increased revenues on future expenditures.
-Figure 6 in Appendix C decomposes the aggregate expenditure time series in the municipality of Bø (total net operating expenses from table 12) into per capita expenditures in different subareas, confirming that no significant jump is detectable for the post-treatment years 2020 - 2021.
+Figure 7 in Appendix C decomposes the aggregate expenditure time series in the municipality of Bø (total net operating expenses from table 14) into per capita expenditures in different subareas, confirming that no significant jump is detectable for the post-treatment years 2020-2021.